Alleged Colorado killer Mark Redwine, 59, is on trial for the 2012 murder of his son Dylan Redwine, 13.

 Investigators also found Dylan’s blood inside Redwine’s residence, in several different locations.
 Cadaver dogs picked up death scents in the laundry room, living room, and kitchen.

-The defense argued that the blood found was “infinitesimally small” and could have happened to anyone who lives in a house.
+The defense argued this week that the blood found was “infinitesimally small” and could have happened to anyone who lives in a house.
 Defense attorney John Moran added that dog-sniffing death scent techniques are “junk science.”

 Moran argued that Dylan ran away from Redwine’s home and was likely killed by a mountain lion or bear.
 Prosecutor Fred Johnson said Dylan was found without his backpack or wallet, two things he would have taken if he ran away.